Bitten (novel)

 Bitten is a fantasy novel by Canadian writer Kelley Armstrong, published in 2001.
 It is the first book in the Women of the Otherworld series, and her first novel.

-Plot introduction
+Premise

 Elena Michaels is the only known female werewolf, but she grows tired of spending her life pursuing rogue werewolves and trying to control her temper and violence.
 She decides to leave her Pack and live in Toronto as a human, but the Pack leader calls in a favor, which leads Elena to try to help quell an uprising.

-Plot summary

-The main character of Bitten is Elena Michaels, a woman who is the only known female werewolf in the world.
-She lives in Toronto, Ontario, Canada, and writes for a popular newspaper.
-She struggles to deal with her other-ness and to assimilate to the human world.
-She also contends with her terrible childhood and with the man who bit her and turned her into a werewolf.